-The intricacies of Agoraphobia results from it being linked to various anxiety disorders.
+The intricacies of Agoraphobia results from it being linked to various anxiety disorders and as a result, leads to disruption in daily life activities.
 An individual existing with such an irrational fear psychosis is considerably disturbed by their surroundings.
 This disorder can exhibit any of the following phobias:

 - Fear of crowded spaces